Sicilian Defence, Najdorf Variation: Adams Attack: 6.h3

 Introduced by Weaver Adams during the middle of the twentieth century, this odd-looking pawn move has mostly been used as a surprise weapon to combat the Najdorf.
 Should Black continue with 6...e5 anyway, White can respond with 7.Nde2 following up with g4 and Ng3, fighting for the weak light squares by playing g5.
 It is thus recommended that Black prevents g4 altogether with 7...h5.

-Black can also employ a Scheveningen setup with 6...e6 followed by 7.g4 b5 8.Bg2 Bb7, forcing White to lose more time by defending the e4-pawn, since ...b4 is a threat.
+Black can also employ a Scheveningen set-up with 6...e6 followed by 7.g4 b5 8.Bg2 Bb7, forcing White to lose more time by defending the e4-pawn, since ...b4 is a threat.
 It was not until early 2008 that an answer to Black was finally found.
 After 9.0-0 b4, White has the positional sacrifice 10.Nd5!, which gives Black long-term weaknesses and an open e-file for White to play on.
 Since then, it has been popular on all levels of play.

+Vleuten Gambit: 6.e5?!

+Played by Bernard Garau in 2018, this dubious push has the intention of quickly trying to undermine Black's structure.
+After 6...dxe5 7.Nb3 Qc7 White will try to quickly complete development while Black's play will involve defending the central pawn.

 Other sixth moves for White

-Beside the main lines mentioned above White has other options: 6.f3, 6.g3, and 6.a4 are less common, but are also respected responses to the Najdorf.
-Moves such as 6.Bd3, 6.Qf3, 6.Rg1 (the Petronic Attack), 6.Nb3, 6.a3, 6.h4, 6.Qe2, and 6.Qd3 are rarely played, but are not so bad and may be used for surprise value.
-Other rare moves include 6.g4, 6.Nf3, 6.b3, and 6.Bd2.
+A notable feature of the Najdorf is the sheer amount of potential white replies - Grandmasters have played 22 different responses to 5...a6.
+Beside the main lines mentioned above, 6.f3, 6.g3, and 6.a4 are also respected responses to the Najdorf.
+Moves such as 6.Bd3, 6.Qf3, 6.Rg1 (the Freak Attack), 6.Nb3, 6.a3, 6.h4, 6.Qe2, 6.Qf3, and 6.Qd3 are rarely played, but are not considered bad and may be used for surprise value.
+Other very rare moves include 6.g4, 6.Nf3, 6.b3, 6.Qd2, and 6.Bd2.